 The Nigerian Defense Academy was started in Kaduna in 1964 to train cadet officers of the Nigerian armed forces, including the Navy and Airforce.

 In 1985, the school started offering undergraduate programs, and currently awards M.S.C and P.H.D to military and civilian students.
-During the five years course, the cadets will be trained as combatants, to make them disciplined soldiers, and they will graduate with a bachelor’s degree and commissioned as 2nd lieutenants.
+During the five years course, the cadets will be trained as combatants, to make them disciplined soldiers, and they will graduate with a bachelor’s degree and be commissioned as 2nd lieutenants.

 The National Defense College (NDC)

-The NDC is the last school for the military force that we are examining in this article to discover the Nigerian army salary by ranks.
+The NDC is the last school for the military force that we are examining in this article to discover the Nigerian army salary by rank.
 The National Defense College started in 1992 at Abuja with a mission to develop more competence in excellent senior military officers and civilian professionals.
 It is the top military training establishment for Nigerian Armed Forces.

 The curriculum contains subjects of the nature of war, leadership, politics, ethics, peace, and the use of force.
 The course is for eleven months, divided into three terms with training run in nine blocks.